-This Environmental Report accompanies the Inverclyde Proposed Local Development Plan and forms the Strategic Environmental Assessment of the Plan.
+This Environmental Report accompanies the Inverclyde Local Development Plan 2014 and forms the Strategic Environmental Assessment of the Plan.
 The Plan qualifies for assessment as it could have significant environmental effects as defined under the Environmental Assessment (Scotland) Act 2005.
 This Report has been prepared in accordance with that Act.

-The preparation of a Local Development Plan is a statutory obligation for all Councils under The Planning etc. (Scotland) Act 2006, and the Local Development Plan: Proposed Plan is a major stage in this process.
-The Proposed Plan sets out the Council's settled view as to what the content of the adopted Local Development Plan should be, and it follows extensive stakeholder consultation.
+The preparation of a Local Development Plan is a statutory obligation for all Councils under The Planning etc. (Scotland) Act 2006, and it follows extensive stakeholder consultation.